-The lighting command controls lighting parameters, through individual options and in convenient preset combinations.
+The lighting command controls global lighting parameters, through individual options and in convenient preset combinations.
+Related per-model settings can be adjusted with the lighting model command.
 Without arguments, lighting reports the current settings in the Log.
 Colors are reported as red, green, and blue components in the range 0-100 (percentages).
-See also: material, set, Graphics Toolbar, automatic styling
+See also: preset, material, graphics, Graphics icons, automatic styling

 There are two directional lights, key and fill, plus ambient lighting.
 The key light is often the dominant source and can cast shadows; the first set of intensity, direction, and color values reported in the Log refer to this light.
 The fill light serves as a secondary directional source to improve the visibility of regions that would otherwise be dark.
 The ambient lighting is an approximation to omnidirectional illumination.
 Shadows cast from multiple uniformly distributed directions can produce ambient shadowing, or “ambient occlusion.”